 If your disability begins while in the line of duty, you may receive a monthly benefit that equals your monthly pay on the date of your disability.
-The amount is multiplied by the degree of your impairment (expressed as a percentage of you as a whole).
+The amount is multiplied by the degree of your impairment.
 The monthly benefit must be at least:

 A disability is considered in the line of duty if the disability is the direct result of a:

 If your disability did not happen in the line of duty, you are entitled to a monthly benefit equal to 50 percent of your monthly pay on the date of your disability.
-The amount is multiplied by the degree of your impairment (expressed as a percentage of you as a whole).
+The amount is multiplied by the degree of your impairment.
 The monthly benefit must be at least:

 If you die after you have earned 15 or more years of creditable service under the plan, your elected beneficiary is entitled to receive survivor benefits.
 You may elect any one of the following individuals as your beneficiary: